n-ong/Spotify-Discover-Whenever/README.md

 To run this on http://localhost:5173/,

-1) Run '''npm run dev''' for the front end
+1) In one terminal:
+   $ npm run dev
-2) Run '''ts-node-esm Server.tsx''' in a separate terminal
+3) In a separate terminal:
+   $ ts-node-esm Server.tsx